Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/curve.rst

 to deform based on the direction vector of the curve endings.

 If the curve is 3D, the *Tilt* value of its control points will be used to twist the deformed object.
-And the *Radius* property control the size of the object as well.
+And the *Radius* property controls the size of the object as well.

 In the :menuselection:`Properties editor --> Curve tab --> Shape panel` under :ref:`Path/Curve-Deform <curve-shape-path-curve-deform>`